Clonmel Commercials and Moyle Rovers draw in South Tipp SFC final

 MOYLE ROVERS:

-Ciarán Kenrick, Paddy Morrissey, Alan Campbell (Capt), Tadgh Fitzgerald, David McGrath, Darragh Dwyer, Ciaran Luttrell, Danny Owens, Richie Power, Aidan McGrath, Stephen Quirke, Martin Dunne, Liam Boland (0-4), Sean Carey, Diarmuid Foley.
+Ciarán Kenrick, Paddy Morrissey, Alan Campbell (Capt), Tadgh Fitzgerald, David McGrath (0-1), Darragh Dwyer, Ciaran Luttrell, Danny Owens, Richie Power, Aidan McGrath (0-1), Stephen Quirke, Martin Dunne, Liam Boland (0-5, 0-2F), Sean Carey, Diarmuid Foley.

 Referee: Derek O'Mahoney (Ardfinnan).